Advising tips, tools and FAQ

 When are the deadlines for withdrawing from a class?

 See the Academic Calendar box on My ASU and look for the 100% Refund deadline, the Single Course Withdrawal date, and the Complete Session Withdrawal date (the Complete Session Withdrawal date means the last time a student can withdrawal from ALL courses in a session).
-You may also contact your academic adviser, or for a faster response you can call 855-278-5080 and ask about withdrawal deadlines.
+You may also contact your academic advisor, or for a faster response you can call 855-278-5080 and ask about withdrawal deadlines.

 IMPORTANT: Be aware that typically Financial Aid or 3rd party reimbursement does not pay for withdrawn or failed classes.
 Withdrawing from classes may also affect scholarship renewal.
 If you have questions about the financial consequences of withdrawing from a class or classes, please call Financial Services at 855-278-5080.